solo-io/workshops/smh/README.md

 curl -H "Host: api.example.com" http://172.18.0.230/api/v1/products
 ```

-As you might have guessed, this operation fails.
-While you can access the Istio endpoint, Gloo isn't yet allowed to talk to the `productpage` microservice.

-Let's create an `AccessPolicy` to remedy that:

 You should get an `RBAC: access denied` response.
 We have allowed the Istio Ingress Gateway of `cluster1` to access the `productpage` microservice, not the one of `cluster2`.

 Let's update the corresponding AccessPolicy: